-Discovery is a critical means of ensuring that the data in the CMDB is accurate: it finds the devices on known networks and can add information concerning their configuration (technical attributes).
-Using a key attribute, like the item’s serial number or license key, this information can be used to locate the asset in an asset management database and complete the non-financial information about the asset, beginning the process of turning that asset into a configuration item.
+Discovery provides means to ensure that the data in the CMDB database is accurate by identifying the devices on known networks and information pertaining to their configurations (technical attributes).
+Using a key attribute, like the item’s serial number or license key, this information can be used to locate the asset in an IT asset management database and complete the non-financial information about the asset, beginning the process of turning that asset into a configuration item (CI).

 Discovery can be performed by network monitoring tools, discovery applications, or both.
-Through the use of dashboards, duplicate records can be merged, deleted, or accepted, helping to reconcile any potential issues raised while committing discovery results to the CMDB.
-With machine learning, this process can be accelerated, as rules are able to be built and automated to process the data.
+Through the use of dashboards, duplicate records can be merged, deleted, or accepted, thereby, helping to reconcile any potential issues raised while committing discovery results to the CMDB.
+Machine learning can be used to accelerate this process, as rules are able to be built and automated to process the data.

-Discovery tools also work with service mapping applications, which help document relationships between configuration items (CIs), generally up to the technical service or application level.
+Automated Discovery tools also work with business service mapping applications, which help document relationships between configuration items , generally up to the technical service or application level.
 At this point, human intervention only is used to enter logical CIs, like business services, and to map the applications and technical services to the business service they support.

 The result is a highly reliable database that can be trusted and used to support service management practices with confidence.

 CMDB: Attribute Validation

 Discovery also includes attribute validation, i.e., ensuring that the data within a CI record is trustworthy.
 When organizations are engaged in asset management, a purchase will generate an asset record, which is tied to the Configuration Management Database during discovery.
 That asset may have been ordered with a particular hardware configuration, but discovery actually validates that the configuration ordered has been delivered.
 There are several important aspects to this step: